Updated: Feb. 17, 2025

 So many of life’s essential tasks, tools, and functions have moved to websites, apps, and other online spaces.
 If those tools are difficult or impossible for disabled individuals to access and use, those people will lack important information, and that can adversely affect their lives.

-What Is ADHD?
+So, What Is ADHD?

-For many years, ADHD was solely associated with disruptive, hyperactive little boys who couldn’t sit still in class.
+For many years, ADHD was primarily associated with disruptive, hyperactive little boys who couldn’t sit still in class.
 Physical hyperactivity can be a symptom of ADHD, but research over the past decade has revealed many other dimensions of this neurodivergence.
 We now know that, in addition to shortening attention spans and giving children chronic cases of the wiggles, ADHD can dramatically impair an individual’s ability to:

 - Organize information.